-We create custom tours for private groups of all sizes, but we do not offer pre-made, set-date group tours that travelers can join or sign up for.
-All of our tours are private.
+All of our other tours are private.
+We create tailor-made tours for private groups of all sizes, but we do not offer any other pre-made, set-date group tours that travelers can join or sign up for.

 What services DOESN’T Dekel Tours provide?

 We will take care of everything you need and want while you’re in Israel.
-We don’t arrange your flights to and from Israel, however.
+However, we don’t arrange flights to and from Israel.
 This will allow you the freedom to set your own travel dates, choose the flight that’s the most comfortable for you, use your earned miles, earn rewards, etc.